-So, here’s the truth.
-I am a feminist, plain and simple.
-The textbook definition of a feminist would be: a person who believes in the social, political and economic equality of the two sexes.
+The textbook definition of a feminist is: a person who believes in the social, political and economic equality of the two sexes.
+The truth is I am a feminist, plain and simple.

-In recent years, I have noticed that feminism as a movement has increasingly come to be misconstrued.
+In recent years, I have noticed that feminism as a movement has increasingly been misconstrued.

-Feminism has often been equated to misandry, i.e. being prejudiced against men.
-This simply not true.
+Feminism has often been equated to misandry, or being prejudiced against men.
+This is simply not true.
 Feminists stand against misogynists, people who perpetuate inequality as the standard for the society.

-Now a lot of misogynists are men, and some can be women who have internalized misogyny and believe that everyone should succumb to a gender normative society where men are providers and protectors and women are nurturers and birth givers.
+A lot of misogynists are men, but some can be women who have internalized misogyny and believe that everyone should succumb to a gender normative society where men are providers and protectors and women are nurturers and birth givers.

-Similarly, lots of women (including me) adore chivalry, some may even choose to be domestic and subscribe to traditional norms and that’s okay too, it doesn’t make you anti-feminist as long as you don’t put other women down for their choices.
+Similarly, a lot of women (including myself) adore chivalry.
+Some may even choose to be domestic and subscribe to traditional norms and that’s OK, too.
+It doesn’t make you anti-feminist as long as you don’t put other women down for their choices.